 Your home may be repossessed if you do not keep up repayments on your mortgage.

-You have a loan with us and want to borrow more money.
+You have a mortgage with us and want to borrow more money.
 We call this additional borrowing.

 A mortgage loan.

 Stands for Annual Percentage Rate of Charge which helps you compare the cost of different mortgage deals.

 Your Mortgage Illustration will show you the APRC for your mortgage.
 This is an annual interest rate which takes account of fees and charges to reflect the total cost of your mortgage.
 Your Mortgage Illustration will detail the fees which are included in this calculation.
 An APRC is calculated using a standard method so it provides an effective way for you to compare quotes from different lenders.

 This rate can go up or down from time to time and is announced by the Bank of England's Monetary Policy Committee.
 More information can be found here.

 Buildings Insurance is insurance against the cost of repair or rebuilding of a property following damage, for example by flood, fire or storm.